Ben Marcus - Writer

 When did you get your first surfboard?

-Best thing that ever happened to me was when my parents got divorced - which was bad - but my mom moved us to Santa Cruz around 1970.
+Best and worst thing that ever happened to me was when my parents got divorced - which was bad - but my mom moved us from Santa Clara to Santa Cruz around 1972.
 Santa Cruz in the 70s was hippie surfer heaven.
 It was great.

 My first board was a Haut given to me by a guy named Dennis - he worked on our house and smoked Camel unfiltereds and coughed a lot and was building a catamaran in a vacant lot - when Santa Cruz still had vacant lots.